 Some are reaping thousands, but even when the cash is seemingly small, every dollar counts.

 See related: 7 ways to get the most from rewards credit cards

 How cash back cards work

-You may receive the cash as a statement credit or in the form of a check, though you might have to reach a minimum figure first, such as $25, before the reward is released to you.
+You’ll likely be able to receive the cash as a statement credit, direct deposit or in the form of a check.
+Sometimes, you’ll have to reach a minimum amount of cash back, such as $25, before you can redeem your cash back.

 Many cash back cards also offer a signup bonus of $150 or more for opening the account, which you’ll receive after meeting a minimum spending requirement within a specific time frame.

-Clearly there is money to be made with these cards, yet how much hinges on a couple of factors.
+Clearly, there is money to be made with these cards, yet how much hinges on a few things.